blake-budd1/Group54/LocalBussinessFinder/Backend/backend_readme.md

  These tests were chosen to ensure that the back-end will work properly no matter what situation is provided by the user in the front-end.
  With these tests, we ensure that even when invalid inputs for different account setup and description properties are inputted, the program is able to continue running properly.

+ ## Updates to Data Integration:
+ Image upload (PNG/JPG) are now supported by Sprout.
+They are stored on a local filesystem of the server that is running main.go.
+The images are meant for public use, so they are assumed to be non-senstive data, so they are not encrypted.
+The images are stored not stored in any order and are sent back to the front end via Base64 encoding.

+ ## Api Updates:
+ Endpoint: '/api/user={uname}'
+ - The GetBusiness method now splits the data into text data (name, tagList, address, etc) and the images, held in and imageHolder object.
+ - Example:
+ -
+ - Buisness : {
+ -    BusinessText : {
+         - Name: "New Business",
+         - Address : "222888 Willow Lane",
+         - Username : "User"
+         - Password : 1888381 // Password hash
+         - Tags : food;pet-friendly
+         }
+       ImageInfo : {
+        ImageHolder : [
+            {
+             -  name : Img1.png,
+             -  encodedImg : (BASE64)
+            }
+            {
+             -  name : Img2.png,
+             -  encodedImg : (BASE64)
+            }

+        ]

+       }

+ Endpoint: '/api/user={user}/images' Method (POST)
+ - Post image/file data as Form Data to endpoint.
+It will

+Endpoint : '/api/register' Method (POST)
+ -  Adds a new directory in the imageStorage directory for the user.

+Endpoint : '/api/user={uname}' Method(POST)
+- Clears image directory and adds a new directory in the imageStorage folder.